oxpig/CDR_MD_simulations/README.md

-# Supporting repository for Uncovering the flexibility of CDR loops in antibodies and TCRs through large-scale molecular dynamics
+# Supporting repository for "Uncovering the flexibility of CDR loops in antibodies and TCRs through large-scale molecular dynamics" (2025).

 ## 📝 About
 Supporting repository for the manuscript "Uncovering the flexibility of CDR loops in antibodies and TCRs through large-scale molecular dynamics" ([Cagiada M., Spoendlin F.C., et al., bioRxiv 2025](https://www.biorxiv.com)).